Taming-the-BEAST/Introduction-to-BEAST2/README.md

 A common way to account for site-to-site rate heterogeneity (variation in substitution rates between different sites) is to use a Gamma site model.
 In this model, one assumes that rate variation follows a Gamma distribution.
 To make the analysis tractable the Gamma distribution is discretised to a small number of bins (4-6 usually).
 The mean of each bin then acts as a multiplier for the overall substitution rate.
 The transition probabilities are then calculated for each scaled substitution rate.
 To calculate the likelihood for a site, **P(data | tree, substitution model)** is calculated under each Gamma rate category and the results are summed up to average over all possible rates.
 This is a handy approach if one suspects that some sites are mutating faster than others but the precise position of these sites in the alignment is unknown or random.

 Another way to account for site-to-site rate heterogeneity is to split the alignment into explicit partitions, and specify an independent substitution model for each partition.
 This is especially relevant, when one knows exactly which positions in the alignment have different substitution rates from the rest of the sites.
 In our example, we split the alignment into coding and non-coding regions, and further split the coding region into 1st, 2nd and 3rd codon positions.
-This information is encoded as metadata into the `.nex` file, which BEAUti automatically processes to produce the four partitions shown in the **Partitions** tab as shown in [Figure 1](#fig:data).
+This information is encoded as metadata into the `.nex` file, which BEAUti automatically processes to produce the four partitions in the **Partitions** tab as shown in [Figure 1](#fig:data).

-> **Double-click** on the different partitions (under the **File** column) to view the alignments.
+> **Double-click** on the different partitions (under the **File** column) to view the individual alignments.
 >

 <figure>